Order of the Red Banner: Award description

 The Order, made of silver, consisted of a white-enamelled badge, which had a golden Hammer and Sickle badge surrounded by two golden panicles of wheat on a Red Star, backed by crossed hammer, plough, torch, and a red flag bearing the motto Proletarians (Workers) of all countries, Unite!.
-The whole was surrounded by two golden panicles of wheat; at the bottom were the letters "SSSR" (СССР).
+Two golden panicles of wheat surrounded the whole; at the bottom were the letters "SSSR" (СССР).
 Additional awards of the Order bore a white enamelled shield with a silver sequence number at the bottom of the obverse.
 A recipient of multiple Orders of the Red Banner would wear a basic badge of the Order with a numeral corresponding to the sequence of the award on a cartouche over the wheat at the bottom of the badge.

-The early variants of the Order were screw back badges to allow wear on clothing.
+The early variants of the Order were screw-back badges to allow wear on clothing.
 Later variants (from 1943) hung from a standard Soviet pentagonal mount with a ring through the suspension loop.
 The mount was covered with an overlapping 24mm wide red silk moiré ribbon with 1.5mm wide white edge stripes and a 7mm wide white central stripe.

 The Order of the Red Banner was worn on the left side of the chest and when in the presence of other Orders and medals of the USSR, was placed immediately after the Order of the October Revolution.
 If worn in the presence of Orders or medals of the Russian Federation, the latter have precedence.